fishcus/KAP-manual/en/integration/tableau.en.md

 ### View Detail Data

-> Note: Table Index or Query Pushdown need to be enabled in order to query detail data from KAP.
+> Note: Table Index or Query Pushdown need to be enabled in order to query detail data from this product.

 You can drill down from aggregated data to detail data in Tableau.
 First, click on the data you would like to view detail data of on the report, then click the icon as shown.